-Lewknor Primary School Written Statement of Behaviour Principles
+Lewknor Church of England Primary School Written Statement of Behaviour Principles

-September 2018 - Review September 2021
+September 2021 - Review September 2022

 This statement has been drawn up in accordance with the Education and Inspections Act, 2006 and DfE guidance (Behaviour and Discipline in Schools 2012).
 It is to be read in conjunction with the school's behaviour policy.